brianfitzgerald/chaperone/README.md

 # chaperone
-A bot that auto-invites people to a GitHub organization
+A bot that managers GitHub organization access

+Simply spin up a server and fill out the config.json with you're credentials